 WBUR has entered into an agreement with National Public Radio (NPR) to distribute WBUR's three nationally syndicated programs, "Here & Now," "On Point," and "Only A Game" to broadcast stations throughout the public radio system.
 Stations that elect to broadcast the programs pay an annual fee to NPR.
 At the end of each calendar quarter, NPR distributes to WBUR a portion of the program fees collected.
 NPR notifies WBUR of the amount to be transferred in advance which allows WBUR to record accounts receivable.
-Net syndication receivables from NPR of \$793,557 and \$621,060 at June 30, 2019 and 2018, respectively, are included on the special-purpose statements of assets, liabilities, and net assets.
+Net syndication receivables from NPR of \$616,901 and \$793,557 at June 30, 2020 and 2019, respectively, are included in accounts receivable on the special-purpose statements of assets, liabilities, and net assets.